mohansaiganesh/Cryptography/FOLDER_ENCRYPTION_INPLACE/README.md

 So please don't delete 'STATUS.md' file.

-Encryption and Decryption actions in a particular directory or sub-directory are purely performed based on the content present 'STATUS.md' file.
+Encryption and Decryption actions in a particular directory or sub-directory are purely performed based on the content present in 'STATUS.md' file.